 The basic loss per share is computed by dividing the net loss by the weighted average number of common shares outstanding during the period.
 The diluted loss per share reflects the potential dilution of common share equivalents, such as outstanding stock options and share purchase warrants, in the weighted average number of common shares outstanding during the year, if dilutive.
 The "treasury stock method" is used for the assumed proceeds upon the exercise of the options and warrants that are used to purchase common shares at the average market price during the year.
-During the period ended June 30, 2015 and 2014 all the outstanding stock options and warrants were anti-dilutive.
+During the period ended June 30, 2016 all options and warrants issued, including those issued April 4, 2016 became dilutive.
+All options outstanding as of June 30, 2015 were anti-dilutive.